-If you want to run Presto in AWS, it’s easy to spin up a managed Presto cluster either via the AWS Management Console, the AWS CLI, or the Amazon EMR API.
+AWS and PrestoDB is a powerful combination.
+If you want to run Presto in AWS, it’s easy to spin up a managed Presto cluster either through the Amazon Management Console, the AWS CLI, or the Amazon EMR API.
 It’s not too difficult to run AWS Presto CLI EMR.

-Running Presto AWS gives you the flexibility, scalability, performance, and cost-effective features of the cloud while allowing you to take advantage of Presto’s distributed query engine.
+Running Presto on AWS gives you the flexibility, scalability, performance, and cost-effective features of the cloud while allowing you to take advantage of Presto’s distributed query engine.

 How does Presto work with AWS?

 Many Amazon Athena users run into issues, however, when it comes to scale and concurrent queries.
 Amazon Athena vs Presto is a common query and many users look at using a service like Athena or Presto.
 Learn more about those challenges and why they’re moving to Ahana Cloud, SaaS for Presto on AWS.

 To get started with PrestoDB for your SQL Data Lakehouse on AWS quickly, check out the services from Ahana Cloud.
 Ahana has two versions of their solution: a Full-Edition and a Free-Forever Community Edition.
 Each option has components of the SQL Lakehouse included, as well as support from Ahana.
 Explore Ahana’s managed service for PrestoDB.

 Presto was originally designed to run interactive queries against data warehouses, but now it has evolved into a unified SQL engine on top of open data lake analytics for both interactive and batch workloads.